 Thin Blue Midge is another good midge pattern.
 They too can be fished near the bottom but is a better pattern for near-surface fishing.
 Also in sizes 18-24.
 Using both these patterns in tandem is pretty deadly.
 Using a Zebra as a dropper to the Thin Blue works well.
-But, I have to say is a bit tricky.
+But, I have to say it is a bit tricky.
 I tie the Thin Blue to my tippet and leave a long tag end to tie the Zebra midge to.
-It takes a little practice to get these tied right but they work really well once you have them set up.
+It takes a little practice to get this tied right but it works really well once you have them set up.

 Blue Winged Olive Nymph.
 Resembling a member of the Baetidae family, they are free swimmers in colors from dark brown to olive or emerald.
 They are slim, minnow-like nymphs and classified as swimmer nymphs.

 Pheasant Tail.
 This is a great fly period.
-It can be fished year-round but in the winter if you go small in can be very productive.
+It can be fished year-round, and in the winter, if you go small it can be very productive.
 Sizes 18-22 is a good choice for winter.

 Beaded Soft Hackle Hare’s Ear.
 This is a variation of the classic Hare’s Ear nymph.
 The hackle pulsates and moves to look like an emerging nymph.
 The wiggle and squirming action provoke strikes.
 I use this throughout the winter and catch fish, but to be honest, I don’t know why I mean it’s an emerger pattern and Mayflies aren’t emerging through winter typically.
 Again small sizes 16 – 20.

 Frenchie.
-It is really an attractor nymph and doesn’t really match any hatch.
+It is an attractor nymph and doesn’t match any hatch.
 Again of tied smaller 16 -20 it will trigger a hungry trout into striking.

 Stonefly nymph in standard patterns sizes 12-16 and in colors of black, brown, and yellow.

 Crystal Larva I don’t know how widespread this pattern is.
 I came across it and liked it because of it resembling a cased caddis larva and use it throughout the winter months.
 Fish it near or touching the bottom.